-30.1 A number of useful links are set out below.
+30.2 Other useful links are set out below.

-NHS Shared Planning Guidance

-(Information on contract dispute resolution processes for existing and new contracts is set out in Annex J, and definitions for some of the Operational Standards and National Quality Requirements in Schedules 4A and 4B of the Contract are set out in Annex F. Information about the Provider Sustainability Fund will be published at Annex G.)

-CQUIN Guidance and Indicators

-Queries relating to CQUIN can be sent to e.cquin@nhs.net

-Who Pays?
-Determining the responsible commissioner

-Queries relating to Who Pays? can be sent to england.responsiblecommissioner@nhs.net

-National Tariff Payment System 2019/20

-Queries about the National Tariff Payment System can be sent to pricing@improvement.nhs.uk.
+- CQUIN Guidance and Indicators Queries relating to CQUIN can be sent to e.cquin@nhs.net - Who Pays?
+Determining the responsible commissioner Queries relating to Who Pays? can be sent to england.responsiblecommissioner@nhs.net - National Tariff Payment System for 2020/21 Queries about the National Tariff Payment System can be sent to pricing@improvement.nhs.uk.